Saving the Dolphin from destruction

 I was soon spending a lot of time with Hal.
 It became obvious that he knew about a lot more than building boats.
 He used the local woods, mostly eucalyptus and fir, to build his boats, most of which he had milled himself.
 He knew how to work with metal as well.
 I soon realized that he was quite literate and our discussions explored philosophy, anthropology, farming, fishing, construction, voyaging, and much more.
 I didn’t learn until years later that Haldon Chase witnessed the beginnings of the beatnik era, and had been a friend of Jack Kerouac, Allen Ginsberg, and William Burroughs.
 He ended up choosing a somewhat reclusive life engaged primarily in farming and boatbuilding.
 He preferred workboats but was capable of very fine woodworking as well.
 Hal had also made Elizabethan lutes and even a viol de gamba.

 Hal was a huge influence on my life.
 He taught me how to think things through, to adapt, invent, modify, imagine, plan, and most importantly––how to live lightly on the earth as a craftsman using local materials.
 After Hal moved his family to Peachy Canyon near Paso Robles in the mid-1970s, we visited each other on occasion and also communicated with handwritten letters.
 His were full of profound insights.
 I’ve transcribed some of his nearly illegible letters with the help of students.
-Some are posted on this site.
+Two of those letters are posted below.